MythTV/smolt/smoon/README.txt

 Deployment / Development
 ------------------------

+This assumes that you have a running MySQL server on localhost.
-You will need execute the following commands at the command line from the database directory :
+You will need to execute the following commands at the command line from the "database" directory.
+Those create a MySQL smoon user (password = smoon) and grant it rights on the smoon database.

  $ mysql -p -u root
  > CREATE DATABASE smoon;